Was it this one? Or this one? Or this one?

 There are apps that will remind you to not be on your phone so much.
 There are apps that help you slow down from time to time.
 And, if you’re like me with the self-control of a single-cell amoeba, there are apps that will block your use of those apps that are most addictive to you.

-My choice was the Freedom App which I use to block social media access on my phone (I like it well enough to be an affiliate for them*) but there are others out there.
+My choice was the Freedom App which I use to block social media access on my phone, but there are others out there.
 Find the ones that put the power of your smartphone to work for you, instead of against you.

 One of the addictive aspects of your phone that is often billed as a feature is the virtual friendships you can have on social media.
 People get a high from interacting with other people’s online personas through likes, retweets, shares, etc.